Skip to main content

 The returnTypes and context are described at the top of this page.

-The value of the element at index -1 is 7, the rank at -1 is 7.
+The value of element at index -1 is Mark Zimmer, the rank at -1 is Mark Zimmer.

-The value of the element at index 2 is 3, the element with rank 2 is 3.
+The value of element at index 2 is Jeff Baker, the rank at 2 is Jeff Baker.

 Gets a range of count elements starting at a specified list index.
 The INVERTED flag may be used to get the elements not in a specified range.